johnyww/self-claim-link/README.md

 - Implement rate limiting for production
 - Regular database backups
 - HTTPS enforcement
-- Input validation and sanitization
+- Input validation and sanitization (all API routes)
+- Explicit CORS configuration for production environments (if client and server are on different domains)

 ## 📝 Development